Spotlight on Young Children: Equity and Diversity

 Advancing Equity—Maximizing Learning in Diverse Classrooms - NAEYC hosted a webinar on advancing equity and its commitment to all children reaching their full potential.
 Watch this hour-long presentation as Tyrone Howard and Maurice Sykes discuss practical, classroom-based strategies for teacher and child agency in the service of social and racial justice.

-Coming soon!
-Download this study guide for additional resources on Equity and Diversity.
+Download the study guide for additional resources on Equity and Diversity.

 Embracing Equity: Helping All Children Reach Their Full Potential - In this column, Rhian Evans Allvin outlines the initiatives around anti-bias education.
 This article appeared in Young Children’s May 2018 issue, which focuses on expanding educational equity and shrinking the achievement gap in early childhood education.
 (Young Children, May 2018)